Teaching Arithmetic to School Children

 Of two small single digit numbers

-Differences of two small single digit numbers
+Differences of two small single digit

 First